Reading in Y1 and EYFS

-From Reception to Y2, guided reading takes place with a group of children of similar ability, outside the dedicated English hour, once a week for every group, whilst the rest of the class work independently on a carousel of purposeful, English based tasks.
+In Y1, reading takes place with a group of children of similar ability, outside the dedicated English hour, once a fortnight for every group, whilst the rest of the class work independently on a carousel of purposeful, English based tasks.

 During guided reading, the responsibility for reading shifts to the learner.
 Children read and respond to challenging and stimulating texts, with the teacher supporting, modelling and facilitating.